Kingston DC2000B (Boot Drive) 960GB M.2 SSD

 Q1T1

-HD Tune Pro Endurance test
+HD Tune Pro long-term test

-HD Tune Endurance Test TEST: Kingston DC2000B (Boot Drive) 960GB
+HD Tune endurance test TEST: Kingston DC2000B (Boot Drive) 960GB

 HD Tune Pro Benchmark

-HD Tune writes a 5 GB file to the Kingston M.2 SSD.
+HD Tune writes a 5 GB file to the Kingston NVMe M.2 SSD.
 The transfer data of the read speed is displayed graphically.
 The minimum, maximum and average values are also determined.
-The determined access time and burst rate are also displayed.
+The measured access time and burst rate are also shown.

 HD Tune TEST: Kingston DC2000B (Boot Drive) 960GB